Back to top

 - Don’t drink more than the recommended alcohol limits.

 Some foods have quite a lot of cholesterol in them.
-These include eggs, shellfish and offal.
+High cholesterol foods include eggs, shellfish and offal.
 You might think you shouldn’t eat these if you have high cholesterol.
-But to lower cholesterol with diet, experts think that it’s much more important to reduce the amount of saturated fats you eat, and to cut out trans fats.
-If you eat a lot of saturated and trans fat, it increases how much cholesterol your liver produces, and slows down how quickly it’s removed from your body.
+But to lower cholesterol, experts think it’s much more important to reduce the amount of saturated fats you eat and to cut out trans fats.
+Eating a lot of saturated and trans fats increases how much cholesterol your liver produces, and slows down how quickly it’s removed from your body.
 But do cut down on the high cholesterol foods if your doctor or dietitian advises you to.

 If you add plant stanols and sterols to your diet, it may help keep your cholesterol levels healthy.
-These are found in fruits, vegetables, nuts and wholegrains.
-They’re also added to some food and drink, such as mini-drinks, yogurts and spreads.
+These are found in small amounts in fruits, vegetables, nuts and wholegrains.
+They’re also added in greater amounts to some food and drinks such as mini-drinks, yogurts and spreads.

 Treatment of high cholesterol

 The main group of medicines for high cholesterol are called statins.
 Your GP may recommend you take a statin if you have made changes to your lifestyle but they haven’t reduced your cholesterol level enough.
-Or they may recommend them from the start if you have a risk of problems like heart disease.
+You should still stick to these lifestyle changes while you take statins.
+Or your GP may recommend statins from the start if you have a risk of problems like heart disease.

 It’s your choice whether or not you take statins.
 To help you to make a decision, your doctor will discuss their risks and benefits with you before you start any treatment.

-Your GP will usually ask to check your cholesterol level again around three months after you’ve started treatment, to see how well it’s working.
-If you don’t get on with your treatment, or it’s not working very well, your GP may suggest you change the dose or try a different statin.
+Your GP will usually ask to check your cholesterol level again around three months after you’ve started this high cholesterol treatment, to see how well it’s working.
+If you don’t get on with your treatment or it’s not working well, your GP may suggest changing the dose or trying a different statin.
 They may recommend alternative medicines or seek specialist advice if you find you can’t tolerate statins even after trying three different kinds.
+Most people don’t have any side-effects from statins and can take them without any problems.

 Prevention of high cholesterol